richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 1. Select Survey Programs in the Survey section.
 2. Select the survey and then Program Setup on the Program Summary page.
 3. Find the Confidentiality section of the Program Setup page.
-4. Here you will find a control entitled “Enable Raw Survey Response Export.”
+4. Here you find a control entitled “Enable Raw Survey Response Export.”
-5. By default, the control will be set to YES, meaning export is enabled.
+5. By default, the control is set to YES, meaning export is enabled.
 6. To disable export of raw survey responses, set the control to NO.

 > [!NOTE]